yehorb/Vitis-AI/native/README.md

 Following instructions assume that *this* repository is cloned to `/tools/Xilinx/Vitis-AI`.
 Most options are configurable, but it is the default expected location.

+You actually only need to run `install_conda.sh` and `install_torch.sh` to work with `vitis-ai-pytorch`. `conda` environment can be used without any system dependencies - worked more or less out of the box on vanilla Ubuntu 24.04 box.

 - `sudo ./native/scripts/install_base.sh install_base`
 - `sudo ./native/scripts/install_base.sh install_compilers`
 - `sudo -u xilinx ./native/scripts/install_conda.sh install_conda`